fletchjp/MERG-Arduino-Software/README.md

  Overall documentation of what is going on can be done here.

+ 26th February 2021

+ I have added in Visual Micro to the installation of Visual Studio Code which I am using for text editing. https://www.visualmicro.com/.

+ I added a VSC option for C++ which it seemed to be needing and then the Arduino IDE.
+This added some configuration files to the current repository.
+One of these files recorded the board I have specified and also indentified the *.ino file in the repository.

+ NOTE: This will make it difficult to have files for two different boards in the same repository.

+ I do now understand the configuration I have to do.
+It does allow me to verify the code.
+There is an option to choose a serial port.
+It also wants an output path to be specified.

+ It has detected an Octave based C++ compiler.

 ## Location

 I have moved this to a new location: E:\GitHub\Arduino which I will now use for the different local repositories for Arduino work.